-Saudi national suspected in shooting at Florida Navy base that left four dead | CBC News
+Saudi national suspected in shooting at Florida navy base that left four dead | CBC News

 The first reports of an "active shooter" on the base came through to the Escambia County sheriff's office at about 6:51 a.m. local time, officials said.

-A few minutes later, a sheriff's deputy fatally shot the suspected gunman in a classroom on the base, Morgan said.
+A few minutes later, a sheriff's deputy fatally shot the shooter in a classroom on the base, Morgan said.

-In recent weeks, 18 naval aviators and two aircrew members from the Royal Saudi Naval Forces were training with the U.S. Navy, including a stint at Pensacola, according to a Nov.
-15 news release from the navy.
+In recent weeks, 18 naval aviators and two aircrew members from the Royal Saudi Naval Forces were training with the U.S. navy, including a stint at Pensacola, according to a Nov.
+15 press release from the Navy.
 It was not clear if the suspected shooter was part of that delegation.

 The delegation came under a navy program that offers training to U.S. allies, known as the Naval Education and Training Security Assistance Field Activity.

-The Saudi trainees went "through the same student naval aviator or aircrew training that their U.S. Navy counterparts experience," the news release said.
+The Saudi trainees went "through the same student naval aviator or aircrew training that their U.S. navy counterparts experience," the press release said.

 King Salman of Saudi Arabia just called to express his sincere condolences and give his sympathies to the families and friends of the warriors who were killed and wounded in the attack that took place in Pensacola, Florida....—@realDonaldTrump